muhtaromzain/flask-inery-2/README.md

 ## Introduction

-A simple application with the ability to add, edit and delete data todo.
+A simple application with the ability to add, read, edit and delete data todo.

 ### Compile the Smart Contract